By Toni Hopper

 DUNCAN, Okla. —

-Hopper is with Duncan Banner, a CNHI News Service publication.
+Hopper writes for Duncan Banner, a CNHI News Service publication.